Next Imperial Power

 Darius.
 This was incorporated into the “law of the Medes and Persians,”

-which once written could not be altered, not even by the king.
+which, once written, could not be altered, not even by the king.

-Nevertheless, Daniel continued to pray daily
+Nevertheless, Daniel continued to pray

-the legal tradition that no law could be altered once written.
+legal tradition that no law could be altered once written.
 Even a ruler as

 powerful as Darius was not above the “law of the Medes and Persians.”

 The trap was set.
-His enemies accused him of
+His enemies accused him

-exiles and encouraged Daniel - (“Your God whom you serve will deliver you”).
+God whom you serve will deliver you”).

-Cast into the pit, it was sealed shut behind Daniel.
+Cast into the pit, it was sealed shut

+behind Daniel.
 The king passed the night in great anguish.
-Early the next morning, he hastened
+Early the following day, he hastened to see if Daniel remained alive and called out to him, “Is

-serve able to deliver you from the lions?”
-Being very much alive, he answered
+your God whom you serve able to deliver you from the lions?”

-the king.
+Being very much alive, Daniel answered the king.
 The angel had shut the mouths of the lions and they had done him no harm.
+He was “blameless” before God and the king.

-After removing Daniel from the pit, the king
+After removing Daniel from the pit, the

 lions broke all their bones in pieces before they came to the bottom of the den”).

-The ferocity of the attack demonstrated that Daniel was NOT
+The ferocity of the attack demonstrated that Daniel was NOT spared

 the ravenous hunger of the lions.
-Daniel’s life was saved by divine

 Previously, Darius had decreed that no man